 In an anaerobic digestion system, the waste-to-energy process begins at the receiving tank, where solid and liquid biomass is pumped into an equalization tank and solids are “chewed” before entering the digester.
 Here, the biomass is digested by the microorganisms which produce methane gas.
 Anaerobic bacteria thrive at temperatures ranging from about 95 F to 105 F, which means the digester tanks must be monitored for temperature, as well as acid levels and a good balance of solids and liquids.

-In addition to recycling waste and creating cleaner, renewable energy, the anaerobic digestion process leaves behind material (effluent) that can be used as a rich soil conditioner.
-Effluent replaces chemical fertilizers, improving soil quality organically and safely.
+In addition to recycling waste and creating cleaner, renewable energy, the anaerobic digestion process produces a nutrient rich fertilizer type productt. "equate" is a natural alternative to chemical fertilizers that improves soil quality organically and safely.

 quasar collaborates with The Ohio State University’s Ohio Agricultural Research and Development Center, which is the largest university agbioscience research center in the nation. quasar provides turnkey design build services, engineering, laboratory analysis, regulatory guidance, outside biomass supply and additional revenue streams in the form of: energy sales, tipping fees, renewable energy credits and valuable byproducts.

 Anaerobic Digestion Systems: quasar is expanding our technology across North America.
-A complete list of our operational and under constructionfacilities is provided below, as well as a listing of public CNG fueling stations.
+A complete list of our operational and under constructionfacilities is provided below.